MicrosoftDocs/SupportArticles-docs/support/visualstudio/faq-standard-cpp-library.md

     - Localization: components that C++ programs may use to encapsulate cultural differences.
 The locale facility includes internationalization support for character classification and string collation, numeric, monetary, and date/time formatting and parsing, and message retrieval (`locale`, `clocale`).

 ## Question 2: What is difference between CRT and Standard C++ library?
-What libraries will the Runtime library compiler options include
+What libraries will Runtime library compiler options include

 Visual C++ include the following libraries in addition to the Microsoft Foundation Classes (MFC) libraries: